rokka-io/rokka.js/README.md

 #### `rokka.sourceimages.setProtected(organization, hash, isProtected, [options={}])` → `Promise<RokkaResponse>`

-(Un)sets the protected status of an image.
+Set the protected status of a source image.

 Important!
 Returns a different hash, if the protected status changes